genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/market-data/adaptors/common-config.md

 This page gives details of the configuration requirements common to adaptors for all vendors.

 ## Adding the process to processes.xml
 You configure the details of an adaptor in an xml file.
-Before you go into detail in this file, go to the **processes.xml** file for your application and specify the XML file name in the config element process definition.
+Before you go into detail in this file, go to the **processes.xml** file for your application and specify the xml file name in the config element process definition.
 Here is an example of such a definition for an Elektron adaptor.
 We have called the process file for this process **elektron-adaptor.xml**:

 ```xml
 <process name="ELEKTRON_ADAPTOR">